-The lower anchors for child seat installation are located at the rear section of the second row seat between the cushion and seat back.
-The LATCH anchors are below the locator symbols on the seat back.
+The lower anchors for child seat installation are located at the rear section of the second row seat between the cushion and seatback.

 The anchors on the 2nd row outboard seats are provided only to install child seats at the outboard seats.
 DO NOT install a child seat at the center 2nd row seat using LATCH attachments (rigid or mounted on belt webbing) mounted to the inboard lower anchors at the outboard seats.
 If you install a child seat at the center 2nd row position, use the vehicle belt and the top tether anchor.